 Please also be aware that this product contains guar gum, which is an additive that some experts claim may be a possible contributor to certain medical conditions in cats.

-Allergen alert: This product contains whitefish which may be problematic for cats who suffer from seafood food allergies.
+Allergen alert: This product contains whitefish, fish broth and ocean fish which may be problematic for cats who suffer from seafood food allergies.

 Using the calculations provided by the AAFCO, Diamond Naturals Whitefish Dinner For Adult Cats & Kittens has approximately 91 calories per 100g (26 calories/ounce), which is compared to the average of the other wet cat foods in the CatFoodDB.